riordan/me/README.md

 ./run.sh
 ```

-This will prompt you to install xcode command line tools and ask you for your system password twice.
+This script will prompt you to install xcode command line tools and ask you for your system password twice.

 ## Configuration